BrainOfTech/TEACH/README.md

 # TEACH
 A codebase for learning from

-Trajectory Examples in an Abstraction Curricular Hierarchy.
+Trajectory Examples in an Abstraction Curriculum Hierarchy.